PICTURE DESCRIPTION:

 The Garden of Eden Project

-This picture needs the least amount of explanation, because, as they say, "one picture is worth a thousand words"!
-However, I will say a little bit about it: The 5 orange-brown, dome-shaped things are HOUSES, intended for 2 people each; in the upper-left of the picture is a BASKETBALL COURT; in the upper-right of the picture is a TENNIS COURT; the oval, blue thing in the upper center of the picture is a POND; the other 2 blue things that look a little like trees with black and green oval rings around them, are FOUNTAINS to put moisture into the air, and to run through on a hot summer's day, or for a relaxing place to sit around, on many days; in the upper-right, between the pond, the tennis court, the right fountain, and the central dome house, is a GAZEBO (the cylindrical, brown, cone-shaped structure) for rest, meditation, meals, meetings, etc.; the blue thing below the left fountain, near the center of the picture is a SMALLER POND; the small group of circles of bright colors near the bottom left of the picture is a FLOWER GARDEN; the black, hexagon-shaped structure in the center of the lower-right quadrant of the picture is a GRAPE ARBOR (with tables and chairs underneath it), as a place for meals, parties, grape harvest celebrations, etc.; the various green-colored lines within the very large brown circle (that takes up the entire lower-right quadrant of the picture) are various types of GRAPE VINES; and finally, the many various green-colored round blobs with various brown-colored lines under them that you see all over the picture are various types of FRUIT TREES and NUT TREES.
+And now I will give you a little more detailed explanation: The 5 orange-brown, dome-shaped things are HOUSES, intended for 2 people each; in the upper-left of the picture is a BASKETBALL COURT; in the upper-right of the picture is a TENNIS COURT; the oval, blue thing in the upper center of the picture is a POND; the other 2 blue things that look a little like trees with black and green oval rings around them, are FOUNTAINS to put moisture into the air, and to run through on a hot summer's day, or for a relaxing place to sit around, on many days; in the upper-right, between the pond, the tennis court, the right fountain, and the central dome house, is a GAZEBO (the cylindrical, brown, cone-shaped structure) for rest, meditation, meals, meetings, etc.; the blue thing below the left fountain, near the center of the picture is a SMALLER POND; the small group of circles of bright colors near the bottom left of the picture is a FLOWER GARDEN; the black, hexagon-shaped structure in the center of the lower-right quadrant of the picture is a GRAPE ARBOR (with tables and chairs underneath it), as a place for meals, parties, grape harvest celebrations, etc.; the various green-colored lines within the very large brown circle (that takes up the entire lower-right quadrant of the picture) are various types of GRAPE VINES; and finally, the many various green-colored round blobs with various brown-colored lines under them that you see all over the picture are various types of FRUIT TREES and NUT TREES.

 Vegetables, peanuts, soybeans (& other legumes), grains, melons and berries (not shown), can be planted between the trees.
 (While the trees are young they don't cast a very large shadow on the smaller crops.)
 Years later, the fruit and nut trees can provide a much larger proportion of the food.
-For more detailed information on how to do organic gardening and farming, there are MANY books on the market and in libraries today (21st Century), describing many methods.
-I have listed a few good books below, but don't limit yourself to just these.
-Some crop yield information and ripening charts may also be in this packet.
 I encourage you to thoroughly research, plan and engineer your own community, because once you plant a tree, or put up a building, these will likely be there many, many years!
+For more detailed information on this design, see the "5-ACRE DESIGN" link on the hompage.
+Also see the other 3 sizes of land parcel desins on the homepage called: "10-ACRE DESIGN"; "20-ACRE DESIGN"; and especially the "40-ACRE DESIGN".

 Recommended books: